aaronsime/data-engineering/README.md

 and varied technical skills that can be required on a day-to-day basis.

-*** Note - If you email a link to your GitHub repo with all the completed exercises, I will send you back a free copy of my ebook Introduction to Data Engineering. ***

 This aim of this repository is to help you develop and learn those skills.
 Generally, here are the high level topics that these practice problems will cover.